rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 One common concern related to using types (especially more advanced types) is a slowdown in the development speed.
 There is some truth to this in general because of things like compilation times in some language environments.
 I cannot comment on TS compilation times for large projects, so far it is not a problem for me.
 In my experience, having a type checker is a huge productivity bust.
 In my experience, the more types the faster the development speed.
+That is true even with compilation bloopers.
 Efficiency considerations are somewhat personal so your experience may vary.

 I rewrote some legacy code using the techniques in this section.